Harish2002-projects/E-commerce-website/README.md

 ## Features

 - Main Page: Displays a list of products available for purchase.
+Click on add to cart to add the item to cart. the quantity of the item can be adjusted as per users wish

 ![Screenshot 2024-05-11 194601](https://github.com/Harish2002-projects/E-commerce-website/assets/123865573/621a1da0-293f-4746-806c-e81b7249a110)

-- Cart Page: Shows the items currently in the user's cart and provides options to update or remove them.
+- Cart Page: Shows the items currently in the user's cart and provides options to update or remove them. the cart page also gives the user freedom to choose the one of the 3 available delivery options.

 ![Screenshot 2024-05-11 194641](https://github.com/Harish2002-projects/E-commerce-website/assets/123865573/81c8baa6-64ed-4aaf-b006-6c2b3cc05801)